 - What did CL's tests of collagen supplements find?
 ConsumerLab's tests showed that products contained their listed or expected amounts of collagen, ranging, per daily serving, from about 3 grams to 25 grams among powders and liquids, and from 0.01 grams (10 mg) to 6 grams for tablets, capsules, and chews.
 One product was Not Approved due to contamination with cadmium, a toxic heavy metal (see What CL Found).

-- Top Picks?
+- Best collagen supplements?
 Among the products Approved in testing, ConsumerLab selected a Top Pick for skin (wrinkles) and a Top Pick for joint pain.

 - How much collagen to take: Typical daily dosage of hydrolyzed collagen is 1 to 10 grams.
 Dosing with UC-II, a cartilage-based product, is much lower.
 Collagen may be taken with or without food.
 For details see What to Consider When Buying and Using.